MicrosoftDocs/microsoft-style-guide/styleguide/punctuation/dashes-hyphens/hyphens.md

 # Hyphens

 For information about hyphenating specific technology words, see the A–Z word list.
 For information about hyphenating common words, see [*The American Heritage Dictionary*](https://ahdictionary.com/) and [*The Chicago Manual of Style*](http://www.chicagomanualofstyle.org/home.html).
-(If you have Microsoft network access, you can use *[The Chicago Manual of Style Online](http://aka.ms/mslibrary/cms)* through MS Library.)

 ## Predicate adjectives